-This procedure is indicated for patients who have shoulder pain and loss of shoulder function associated with a SLAP tear.
+This procedure is indicated for patients who have shoulder pain; loss of shoulder function and/or patients who have shoulder instability (the shoulder slips out of socket).
 The procedure is performed to allow the surgeon to look inside the shoulder to further diagnose the anatomic problem within the joint, and to attempt to repair the problem.